 Butner is a somewhat small town located in the state of North Carolina.
 With a population of 7,702 people and three constituent neighborhoods, Butner is the 108th largest community in North Carolina.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Butner is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Butner is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Butner who work in office and administrative support (13.82%), sales jobs (11.02%), and healthcare (8.92%).
+There are especially a lot of people living in Butner who work in office and administrative support (14.73%), sales jobs (11.77%), and food service (9.95%).

 Being a small town, Butner does not have a public transit system used by locals to get to and from work.

 Butner is an extremely ethnically-diverse town.
 The people who call Butner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Butner residents report their race to be White, followed by Black or African-American.
 Butner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.81% of the town’s residents.
-Important ancestries of people in Butner include German, Scots-Irish, Irish, and Scottish.
+People of Hispanic or Latino origin account for 14.85% of the town’s residents.
+Important ancestries of people in Butner include English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Butner is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Polish.